Pin It

 Of course, there are exceptions to the general rule that a motorist who rear ends another vehicle is always at fault.
 Most rear end collisions take place with an impact that is less than 10 miles per hour.
 However, in spite of the slow speed, these car accidents still result in many types of long term injuries to people in the vehicle that is hit.
 Such injuries can affect the spine, neck, head, brain, knees and even the face.
 The term “whiplash accident” came to be as a result of rear end car accidents.

+Remember, it’s crucial to remain calm and cooperative at the accident scene.
+If there are disputes about fault or liability, let insurance companies and, if necessary, legal professionals handle the investigation and resolution.
 If you have been involved in a rear end car accident and suffered any damages or injury, it is important to find the right personal injury attorney to help you.
 Your lawyer will fight for your rights and ensure that you are protected in a personal injury case.

 Comments are closed.